|Author:||Beauchamp et al., 2018|

 The Île Bohier Pluton is 14 km long by 8 km wide.
 It is located in NTS sheet 33A08, directly east and southeast of Bohier Island.

-A U-Pb age of 2771 ±6 Ma (Davis, personal communication) was obtained for the Île Bohier Pluton, confirming a synvolcanic setting contemporary to the Roman Formation.
-Indeed, rocks of the UEGB gave an age of 2800 ±6 Ma for the first volcanic episode and 2770 ±3 Ma and 2774 ±6 Ma for the second episode (Davis, personal communication).
-The third volcanic episode (the Clément Formation), which is younger, was not dated.
-The Île Bohier Pluton is also older than the Chiyaaskw Pluton (2746 ±3 Ma; Talla Takam et al., in preparation), just to the east.
+A U-Pb age of 2771 ±6 Ma (Davis and Sutcliffe, 2018b) was obtained for the Île Bohier Pluton, confirming a synvolcanic setting contemporary to the Roman Formation.
+Indeed, rocks of the UEGB gave an age of 2800 ±6 Ma (Davis and Sutcliffe, 2018b) for the first volcanic episode and 2770 ±3 Ma (Davis and Sutcliffe, 2018b) and 2774 ±6 Ma (Davis and Sutcliffe, 2018a) for the second episode (Davis, personal communication).
+The youngest third volcanic episode (the Clément Formation) was not dated, but rby elative chronology it would be younger than 2770 Ma.
+The Dolent Formation (2751 ±5 Ma, Davis, personal communication, 2019) was also emplaced after the Île Bohier Pluton.
+Furthermore, the latter is older than the Chiyaaskw Pluton (2746 ±3 Ma; Davis and Sutcliffe, 2018a), just to the east.